-A. Admission to the ROW Program shall be denied if one of the following criteria is met.

-2. The individual does not meet the requirements for an ICF/IID level of care.
+- A. Admission to the ROW Program shall be denied if one of the following criteria is met. - 1.
+The individual does not meet the requirements for an ICF/IID level of care. - 2.
+The individual does not meet the requirements for an ICF/ID level of care. - 3.
+The individual does not meet developmental disability system eligibility. - 4.
+The individual is incarcerated or under the jurisdiction of penal authorities, courts or state juvenile authorities. - 5.
+The individual resides in another state.

-B. Participants shall be discharged from the ROW if any of the following conditions are determined:

-...

-loss of eligibility for an ICF/IID level of care;

-- 5 ...

-6. admission to an ICF/IID or nursing facility with the intent to stay and not to return to waiver services;

-8. the participant fails to cooperate in the eligibility renewal process or the implementation of the approved POC, or the responsibilities of the ROW participant;

-9. continuity of stay for consideration of Medicaid eligibility under the special income criteria is interrupted as a result of the participant not receiving ROW services during a period of 30 consecutive days;

-a. continuity of stay is not considered to be interrupted if the participant is admitted to a hospital, nursing facility, or ICF/IID.

-i.
-Repealed.

-b. the participant shall be discharged from the ROW if the treating physician documents that the institutional stay will exceed 90 days; or

-AUTHORITY NOTE: Promulgated in accordance with R.S.
-36:254 and Title XIX of the Social Security Act.
+- 6. The health and welfare of the individual cannot be assured through the provision of ROW services. - 7.
+The individual fails to cooperate in the eligibility determination process or in the development of the POC. - 8.
+The individual does not have justification, based on a uniform needs-based assessment and a person-centered planning discussion that the ROW is the OCDD waiver that will meet the needs of the individual. - B. Participants shall be discharged from the ROW if any of the following conditions are determined: - 1. loss of Medicaid financial eligibility as determined by the Medicaid Program; - 2. loss of eligibility for an ICF/IID level of care; - 3. loss of developmental disability system eligibility; - 4. incarceration or placement under the jurisdiction of penal authorities, courts, or state juvenile authorities; - 5. change of residence to another state; - 6. admission to an ICF/IID or nursing facility with the intent to stay and not to return to waiver services; - 7. the health and welfare of the participant cannot be assured through the provision of ROW services in accordance with the participant's approved POC; - 8. the participant fails to cooperate in the eligibility renewal process or the implementation of the approved POC, or the responsibilities of the ROW participant; - 9. continuity of stay for consideration of Medicaid eligibility under the special income criteria is interrupted as a result of the participant not receiving ROW services during a period of 30 consecutive days; - a. continuity of stay is not considered to be interrupted if the participant is admitted to a hospital, nursing facility, or ICF/IID. - b. the participant shall be discharged from the ROW if the treating physician documents that the institutional stay will exceed 90 days; or - 10. continuity of services is interrupted as a result of the participant not receiving ROW services during a period of 30 consecutive days.

-HISTORICAL NOTE: Promulgated by the Department of Health and Hospitals, Office for Citizens with Developmental Disabilities, LR 33:2443 (November 2007), amended by the Department of Health and Hospitals, Bureau of Health Services

-Financing and the Office for Citizens with Developmental Disabilities, LR 41:2156 (October 2015), amended by the Department of Health, Bureau of Health Services Financing and the Office for Citizens with Developmental Disabilities, LR 45:1765 (December 2019), LR 47:
+HISTORICAL NOTE: Promulgated by the Department of Health and Hospitals, Office for Citizens with Developmental Disabilities, LR 33:2443 (November 2007), amended by the Department of Health and Hospitals, Bureau of Health Services Financing and the Office for Citizens with Developmental Disabilities, LR 41:2156 (October 2015), amended by the Department of Health, Bureau of Health Services Financing and the Office for Citizens with Developmental Disabilities, LR 45:1765 (December 2019), LR 47:1509 (October 2021).